davrad/frustrating-tic-tac-toe/README.md

-# frustrating-tic-tac-toe
+# Frustrating Tic-Tac-Toe

-Frustrating Tic-tac-toe is a Tic-tac-toe game,written in Python and played in the terminal.
+Frustrating Tic-tac-toe is a Tic-tac-toe game, written in Python and played in the terminal.
-Players have the choice to play it, either in mulitplayer against each other, or in singleplayer against the frustrating computer player.
+Players have the choice to play it, either in mulitplayer against each other, or in singleplayer, against the frustrating computer player.
 Why is it frustrating?
 Because as a player, you cannot possibly win against the computer player, the best chances you have is to get a draw.